 Adie Mike is trying to tell me something as we walk up the stairs to the meeting room in his private jet firm’s offices.
 It must be important as he’s whispering, but I can’t quite make out what he’s trying to say.

 As we reach the top of the stairs and head through the door, Mike’s whisper breaks into audible chatter.
 “It’s Mendy, look.”

 He points back down the stairs to two plush leather sofas in reception and, there you have it, it is indeed Manchester City left-back Benjamin Mendy, relaxing ahead of a flight to the south of France, wearing exactly the kind of outrageous trainers Benjamin Mendy excels in.

 Having a Premier League and World Cup winner sat downstairs in his company’s office is common fare now for Mike.
 As owner of Falcona Private Jets, his clientele regularly features players from Manchester City, Manchester United and Liverpool.

 The lives of such high-calibre footballers, however, are far different to that which Mike experienced as a young striker for City in the early 1990s.

 Manchester born and bred, Mike actually grew up in the red half of the city, not far from Old Trafford, but was always a blue at heart thanks to the influence of his uncle.

-Scouted by City at the age of 11, he would play for England’s Under-15s alongside the likes of Nick Barmby and a certain left-winger by the name of Ryan Wilson – who, to me and you, is better known as Ryan Giggs.
+Scouted by City at the age of 11, he played for England’s Under-15s alongside the likes of Nick Barmby and a certain left-winger by the name of Ryan Wilson – who, to me and you, is better known as Ryan Giggs.

 By April 1992, an 18-year-old Mike was being told he would be making his first-team debut against Notts County at Maine Road the following day.